 6.63.1 Applicability to language

-The vulnerabilities as described in ISO/IEC 24772-1 clause 6.63 applies to Fortran.

-To mitigate the vulnerabilities associated with explicit locks, Fortran provides safer synchronization constructs, see clause 4.9.
+The vulnerabilities as described in ISO/IEC 24772-1 clause 6.63 apply to Fortran with “image” corresponding to the term “thread”.
+There are several mechanisms (see clause 6.61.1) for ensuring that the sequencing of the execution of the images leads to the intended results.
+It is essential to use one or more of these mechanisms to avoid the disruptions discussed in ISO/IEC 24772-1 clause 6.63.

 6.63.2 Avoidance mechanisms for language users